 Call for Special Theme Proposals for Big Data & Society

-The SAGE open access journal Big Data & Society (BD&S) is soliciting proposals for a Special Theme to be published in 2023/24.
-BD&S is the highest ranked journal in the Social Sciences Interdisciplinary category of the Social Sciences Citation Index (SSCI) with an impact factor of 5.987 in 2021.
-BD&S is a peer-reviewed, interdisciplinary, scholarly journal that publishes research about the emerging field of Big Data practices and how they are reconfiguring academic, social, industry, business and government relations, expertise, methods, concepts and knowledge.
-BD&S moves beyond usual notions of Big Data and treats it as an emerging field of practices that is not defined by but generative of (sometimes) novel data qualities such as high volume and granularity and complex analytics such as data linking and mining.
-It thus attends to digital content generated through online and offline practices in social, commercial, scientific, and government domains.
-This includes, for instance, content generated on the Internet through social media and search engines but also that which is generated in closed networks (commercial or government transactions) and open networks such as digital archives, open government and crowd-sourced data.
-Critically, rather than settling on a definition the Journal makes this an object of interdisciplinary inquiries and debates explored through studies of a variety of topics and themes.
+The SAGE open access journal Big Data & Society (BD&S) is soliciting proposals for a Special Theme to be published in 2024/25.
+BD&S is a peer-reviewed, interdisciplinary, scholarly journal that publishes interdisciplinary social science research about the emerging field of Big Data practices and how they are reconfiguring relations, expertise, methods, concepts and knowledge across academic, social, cultural, political, and economic realms.
+BD&S moves beyond usual notions of Big Data to engage with an emerging field of practices that is not defined by but generative of (sometimes) novel data qualities such as extensiveness, granularity, automation, and complex analytics including data linking and mining.
+The journal attends to digital content generated through online and offline practices, including social media, search engines, Internet of Things devices, and digital infrastructures across closed and open networks, from commercial and government transactions to digital archives, open government and crowd-sourced data.
+Rather than settling on a definition of Big Data, the Journal makes this an area of interdisciplinary inquiry and debate explored through multiple disciplines and themes.

-Special Themes can consist of a combination of Original Research Articles (10,000 words; maximum 6), Commentaries (3,000 words; maximum 4) and one Editorial (3,000 words).
-All Special Theme content will be waived Article Processing Charges.
+Special Themes can consist of a combination of Original Research Articles (6 maximum, 10,000 words each), Commentaries (4 maximum, 3,000 words each) and one Editorial Introduction (3,000 words).
+All Special Theme content will have the Article Processing Charges waived.
 All submissions will go through the Journal’s standard peer review process.

-Past special themes for the journal have included: Knowledge Production; Algorithms in Culture; Data Associations in Global Law and Policy; The Cloud, the Crowd, and the City; Veillance and Transparency; Practicing, Materializing and Contesting Environmental Data; Spatial Big Data; Critical Data Studies; Social Media & Society; Assumptions of Sociality; Data & Agency; Health Data Ecosystems; Algorithmic Normativities; Big Data and Surveillance; The Turn to AI in Governing Communication Online; The Personalization of Insurance; Heritage in a World of Big Data; Studying the COVID-19 Infodemic at Scale; Digital Phenotyping; Machine Anthropology; and Data, Power, and Racial Formation.
-See http://journals.sagepub.com/page/bds/collections/index for full listing
+Past special themes for the journal have included: Knowledge Production; Algorithms in Culture; Data Associations in Global Law and Policy; The Cloud, the Crowd, and the City; Veillance and Transparency; Practicing, Materializing and Contesting Environmental Data; Spatial Big Data; Critical Data Studies; Social Media & Society; Assumptions of Sociality; Data & Agency; Health Data Ecosystems; Algorithmic Normativities; Big Data and Surveillance; The Turn to AI in Governing Communication Online; The Personalization of Insurance; Heritage in a World of Big Data; Studying the COVID-19 Infodemic at Scale; Digital Phenotyping; Machine Anthropology; Data, Power, and Racial Formation; Digital Phenotyping; Social Data Governance; The State of Google Critique and Intervention; Machine Anthropology; and Mapping the Micropolitics of Online Oppositional Subcultures.

-While open to submissions on any theme related to Big Data we particularly welcome proposals related to racialisation, indigenous data, health and education.
+While open to submissions on any theme related to Big Data we particularly welcome proposals related to Big Data from the Global South / Global Majority; Indigenous data and data sovereignty; queer and trans data; and Big Data and racialization.

 Format of Special Theme Proposals